 Why we take things personally

-And when we feel hurt by their thoughts or behaviours towards us, we deny the hurt by saying to ourselves, "I don't care about what they think."
+When we feel unsupported, unappreciated by their thoughts or behaviours towards us, we may deny our hurt by believing, "I don't care about what they think, am going to live my life."

 Oh, but we do care.